MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 1. An administrator in the secondary tenant adds the primary tenant as a [connected organization](/azure/active-directory/governance/entitlement-management-organization) and [creates an access package](/azure/active-directory/governance/entitlement-management-access-package-create) for primary tenant users to request.
 2. Primary tenant user requests the access package in the secondary tenant.
 3. Optionally, an approver completes the request.
-4. A guest object is created for the user.
+4. An external guest object is created for the user.
 5. Access package is assigned granting eligibility for an Azure RBAC role.
-6. The user manages Azure resources using their guest identity.
+6. The user manages Azure resources using their external identity.

 For more information, see [Govern access for external users in entitlement management](/azure/active-directory/governance/entitlement-management-external-users).